githubajaydhage/autoapply-resume-automation/README.md

 # Production-Grade Job Application Automation

-This framework automates the process of applying for jobs on portals like LinkedIn, Indeed, and Naukri.
+This framework automates the process of applying for jobs on portals like **LinkedIn, Indeed, Naukri**, and **company career pages** (Google, Microsoft, Amazon, and more).
 It is designed for full, headless automation within a GitHub Actions environment.

 **Disclaimer:** This tool is for personal use only.
 The user is responsible for all actions performed.